hdShang/arxiv-daily/docs/cs-AI/2025-09-12/papers/251018877v1-llm-bazaar-a-service-design-for-supporting-collaborative-learning-wi.md

 ---
 layout: default
-title: LLM Bazaar: A Service Design for Supporting Collaborative Learning with an LLM-Powered Multi-Party Collaboration Infrastructure
+title: "LLM Bazaar: A Service Design for Supporting Collaborative Learning with an LLM-Powered Multi-Party Collaboration Infrastructure"
 ---

 # LLM Bazaar: A Service Design for Supporting Collaborative Learning with an LLM-Powered Multi-Party Collaboration Infrastructure